SAML and Single Sign On Known Issues

 Cannot Remove Provisioning

 Once you have configured provisioning and saved, you cannot delete it.
-Microsoft recommends disabling Provisioning as a work-around.
+Microsoft recommends disabling Provisioning as a workaround.

 Comments